AliciaBytes/aliciabytes.com/src/content/pages/behind-the-scenes-of-my-website.md

 ### A personal space

 I want to have a personal space that's mine.
-Where I can just be myself.
+Where I can just be authentically myself.
 The weird, quirky, queer, nerdy, etc. Person that I am.
 Where I can share whatever I want.
 A normal person with all my flaws and quirks.
 Not some kind of PR piece or highly polished image for social media behind a wall of filters.[^1]

 ### Small and efficient